 Based on the approved Issues, Objectives and Outreach Report of the Urban Parks Guidelines (Montgomery County Planning Board, June 3, 2010), the definition of an urban park should be, "... updated to reflect the open space needs of urban communities, including places for gathering, environmental health, human health, and economic vitality."
 It is no longer the case that urban parks serve mostly as a buffer between adjacent residential, office and commercial districts..."
-The updated definition will "... highlight the vision and role of urban parks to serve mixed-use, densely developing communities."
-(2005 Park Recreation & Open Space Plan (PROS) / Land Preservation, Parks & Recreation Plan (LPPRP), p.
+The updated definitions will "... highlight the vision and role of urban parks to serve mixed-use, densely developing communities."
+(2005 Park Recreation & Open Space (PROS) Plan / Land Preservation, Parks & Recreation Plan (LPPRP), p.
 III-12).
+The park descriptions below serve as the new park definitions.